sigoden/proxyfor/README.md

 Copyright (c) 2024-∞ proxyfor-developers.

-proxyfor is made available under the terms of either the MIT License or the Apache License 2.0, at your option.
+Proxyfor is made available under the terms of either the MIT License or the Apache License 2.0, at your option.

 See the LICENSE-APACHE and LICENSE-MIT files for license details.